adaltas/node-masson/core/ntp.coffee.md

 ## Check

-This action compare the date on the remote server with the one where Phyla is being exectued.
+This action compare the date on the remote server with the one where Masson is being exectued.
 If the gap is greater than the one defined by the "ntp.lag" property, the `ntpd` daemon is stop, the `ntpdate` command is used to synchronization the date and the `ntpd` daemon is finally restarted.